 There is no equipment to install and the electricity that comes to your home remains the same.
 Check out our switching to renewable energy page to learn more!

 What Happens After You Switch Electricity Providers?

-Actually, not much—other than the savings you’ll see on your bill and any incentives you’ve locked in.
+Actually, not much—other than any potential savings you see on your bill and any incentives you may have locked in.
 A lot of electricity customers worry that there will be an interruption in service when they switch their plan, but this is not the case.

 In deregulated states, your utility company remains under obligation to bring electricity to your home regardless of any arrangements you make with a retail electricity provider, such as switching your electricity plan.

 Comparing electricity rates and switching providers is fast, simple and free on ElectricityRates.com.
 You will never be charged for switching.

 Who are the Best Electricity Companies?

 While there are many providers out there, ElectricityRates.com only works with the most reputable ones so you don’t have to worry about making the wrong choice.